Oligosoma inconspicuum

 Ecology and habitat

-Cryptic skinks may differ in habitat use and ecology depending on geographic form, however, their habitat use and behavior is ultimately somewhat similar.
+Cryptic skinks may differ in habitat use and ecology depending on their locality, however, their habitat use and behaviour are generally consistent across their range.
 These skinks are diurnal and terrestrial (occasionally semi-arboreal climbing into tall shrubs).
 While they do sun bask, they typically do so in a cryptic manner, while hiding in dense vegetation or near the entrance to their stone retreats.
 Consequently, they can sometimes be difficult to observe basking.
 These skinks have been recorded in a variety of habitats from the lowland right up to at least 1825 m (a.s.l).
-They exist in habitats such as tussocklands, grasslands, scrublands, herbfields, wetlands, and rocky areas (e.g. rocky beaches, shrubland, screes, tallus, vertical rock walls)(van Winkel et al. 2018).
+In comparison to some other members of the cryptic skink complex, they tend to occur in more rocky habitats, including rocky beaches, shrubland, screes, and tallus, although they do also occur in heavily-vegetated habitats in some localities.

 Social structure